-(a) Reasons stated by the responsible official for taking, withholding, or threatening the action: MSgt Wrong's reasons for giving a "4" EPR rating to SSgt Fright were that SSgt Fright's duty performance warranted a "4."
-(Section III, Tab E-5).
-Specifically, she testified that SSgt Fright lacked attention to detail, required excessive supervision to complete tasks, and did not demonstrate a positive attitude.
-(Section III, Tab D-2, pp. 7-10) The preponderance of the evidence suggests MSgt Wrong's reasons are legitimate.
-MSgt Story related that SSgt Fright had to be refocused in his work and his production and attention to detail were lacking.
-(Section III, Tab D-3, p.
+(a) Reasons stated by the responsible official for taking, withholding, threatening, or influencing the action: MSgt Wrong's reasons for giving a "4" EPR rating to SSgt Fright were that SSgt Fright's duty performance warranted a "4" (Section III, Tab E-5).
+Specifically, she testified that SSgt Fright lacked attention to detail, required excessive supervision to complete tasks, and did not demonstrate a positive attitude (Section III, Tab D-2, pp. 7-10).
+The preponderance of the evidence suggests MSgt Wrong's reasons are legitimate.
+MSgt Story related that SSgt Fright had to be refocused in his work and his production and attention to detail were lacking (Section III, Tab D-3, p.
 15).
-MSgt Story attributed this to burnout and his overall impression of SSgt Fright was that he was an "average worker."
-(Section III, Tab D-3, p.
+MSgt Story attributed this to burnout and his overall impression of SSgt Fright was that he was an "average worker" (Section III, Tab D-3, p.
 15).
-TSgt Elmo Grazinni also corroborated MSgt Wrong's reasons, testifying SSgt Fright had performance issues and was insubordinate toward a superior.
-(Section III, Tab D-9, pp. 7-9)
+TSgt Elmo Grazinni also corroborated MSgt Wrong's reasons, testifying SSgt Fright had performance issues and was insubordinate toward a superior (Section III, Tab D-9, pp. 7-9).
+SSgt Fright's record to date, which consisted of all "5" EPRs, raises a concern about the reasonableness of the "4" rating which was lower than his other ratings.
+The factors listed below explain why the "4" was reasonable in this instance.
+(Section III, Tab E-9).

-(b) Reasonableness of the action taken, withheld, or threatened considering the complainant's performance and conduct: The following factors were the basis for determining that the preponderance of evidence indicated that the action taken was reasonable.
+(b) Reasonableness of the action taken, withheld, threatened, or influenced considering the complainant's performance and conduct: The following factors were the basis for determining that the preponderance of evidence indicated that the action taken was reasonable.

-(1) The testimony of the complainant's rater, MSgt Story, stating he had to provide SSgt Fright counseling on more than one occasion to correct poor duty performance.
-(Section III, Tab D-3, p.
+(1) The testimony of the complainant's rater, MSgt Story, stating he had to provide SSgt Fright counseling on more than one occasion to correct poor duty performance (Section III, Tab D-3, p.
 4).

-(2) MSgt Story's statement that he was not confident a "5" rating was justified and he could have rated SSgt Fright a "4" or "5."
-(Section III, Tab D-3, p.
+(2) MSgt Story's statement that he was not confident a "5" rating was justified and he could have rated SSgt Fright a "4" or "5" (Section III, Tab D-3, p.
 2).

-(3) The testimony of SSgt Fright's previous supervisor, TSgt Grazinni, stating he had to administer SSgt Fright an LOR for failing to properly perform his duties as training manager, as well as TSgt Grazinni's testimony SSgt Fright was insubordinate toward a superior, an incident MSgt Wrong witnessed.
-(Section III, Tab D-9, p.
+(3) The testimony of SSgt Fright's previous supervisor, TSgt Grazinni, stating he had to administer SSgt Fright an LOR for failing to properly perform his duties as training manager; additionally, TSgt Grazinni testified that SSgt Fright was insubordinate toward a superior, an incident MSgt Wrong witnessed (Section III, Tab D-9, p.
 2).

-(4) Testimony by TSgt Grazinni, who had intimate knowledge of SSgt Fright's performance during the rating period, stating he did not think SSgt Fright was deserving of a "5" for this rating period.
-(Section III, Tab D-9, p.
+(4) Testimony by TSgt Grazinni, who had intimate knowledge of SSgt Fright's performance during the rating period, stating he did not think SSgt Fright was deserving of a "5" for this rating period (Section III, Tab D-9, p.
 3).

-(5) Testimony by CMSgt Henry Gunter, 77 ALS Senior Enlisted Manager, that he considered the EPR as written to be between a "4" and a "5."
-(Section III, Tab D-7, p.
+(5) Testimony by CMSgt Henry Gunter, 77 ALS Senior Enlisted Manager, that he considered the EPR as written to be between a "4" and a "5" (Section III, Tab D-7, p.
 9).

-(c) Consistency of the actions of responsible management officials with past practice: MSgt Wrong testified she has issued three other "4" EPRs to members in the last two years, all for performance issues.
-(Section III, Tab D-2, p.
+(c) Consistency of the actions of responsible management officials with past practice: MSgt Wrong testified she has issued three other "4" EPRs to members in the last two years, all for performance issues (Section III, Tab D-2, p.
 11).
-SSgt Powers testified MSgt Wrong's rating history in the unit showed that she did not give "firewall 5s," and SSgt Fright was not the only person to whom MSgt Wrong gave a "4" rating.
-(Section III, Tab D-5, p.
+SSgt Powers testified MSgt Wrong's rating history in the unit showed that she did not give "firewall 5s," and SSgt Fright was not the only person to whom MSgt Wrong gave a "4" rating (Section III, Tab D-5, p.
 5).
-The EPR was consistent with feedback and counseling, both verbal and written, given to SSgt Fright during the reporting period.
-(Section III, Tabs D-2, p.
+The EPR was consistent with feedback and counseling, both verbal and written, given to SSgt Fright during the reporting period (Section III, Tabs D-2, p.
 10; D-3, p.
 2; D-9, p.
 3; E-7 through E-12).
-The "4" rating was inconsistent with SSgt Fright's record to date, which consisted of all "5" EPRs.
-(Section III, Tab E-9).